esplinr/evernym-docs/Customer-Manual/README.md

 Any message sent to the emergency escalation email address will be copied to support@evernym.com so that a ticket is created.

+Please include in your email the best way to reply to you, whether phone, email, Evernym Customer Slack, or some other method.

 ### Limitations on Support

 Our support professionals want to assist our customers, but are limited based on the following: